Location(s) of Program: Poplarville Campus

 - Report serious mechanical problems to the appropriate personnel

 - Keep their trucks and associated equipment clean and in good working order

 Possible earnings of jobs in these career field: The median annual wage for heavy and tractor-trailer truck drivers was $41,340 / 19.87 in May 2016.

 Pearl River Community College (PRCC) conducts third-party testing at the Poplarville Campus and Forrest County Woodall Technology Center.
 There is a $150 fee for the test and a 48 hour notice requirement to Department of Transportation by PRCC.
-Test takers must bring truck and trailer, current Driver’s License, CDL Learner’s Permit and proof of registration and insurance.
+Test takers may bring a truck and trailer or use a college owned truck for an additional $100 charge.
+Testers must possess a current Driver’s License, CDL Learner’s Permit and proof of registration and insurance.
 Study materials available.